dmilith/TheSS/README.md

 X,Y,Z   # SEQUENCE: passes when value is exactly one of X or Y or Z (X, Y, Z are positive numbers)

 ```

+* Support for live updates.
+Do `touch ~/.shutdown` and all your software services will stay in background while maintainder will go down.
+Then just do an upgrade, rebuild, install and run again.
+It will just resume watch on live services.
+* Support maintained, synchronous startup and shutdown of services.
+SIGINT (Ctrl - c in terminal) will shutdown TheSS gracefully including all running services.
+SIGTERM will just tell TheSS to shutdown leaving all services spawned in background (equivalent of `touch ~/.shutdown`).

 ## Igniter examples: